 A noun can be countable or uncountable.
-Countable nouns can be "counted".
-In their singular form they take the indefinite article (a / an), and they have a plural form.
-The quantifiers some, a few etc. are used with countable nouns.
+Countable nouns can take the indefinite article (a / an) in their singular form, and they have a plural form.
+The quantifiers some, a few etc., are used with countable nouns.
 We also use many with countable nouns.

 - A book, two books, three books, some books .....

 - An apple, two apples, three apples, a few apples ....